 In the last decade, the US production company Dark Castle Entertainment has had modest success producing a number of A- budgeted horror films.
 These have included House on Haunted Hill (1999), Thir13en Ghosts (2001), Ghost Ship (2002), Gothika (2003), House of Wax (2005), The Reaping (2007), Return to House on Haunted Hill (2007), The Hills Run Red (2009), Splice (2010), The Apparition (2012) and The Factory (2012), as well as an increasing numver of non-horror efforts such as Guy Ritchie’s RocknRolla (2008), Ninja Assassin (2009), Whiteout (2009), The Losers (2010), Unknown (2011) and Bullet to the Head (2013).
 For all their success, Dark Castle have remained perpetual underachievers.
 While their films are well produced, well cast, come backed by power names like Robert Zemeckis and Joel Silver (both of whom are noticeably absent from the credits here) and consistently gain theatrical releases as opposed to going directly to dvd like most other modern horror films, they have yet to produce any standout efforts.
 RocknRolla was enjoyable but their horror films all hit the middle ground, some being moderately enjoyable – House on Haunted Hill, House of Wax – but most quickly forgettable.
 Orphan was Dark Castle’s eighth theatrical release, the second from Spanish director Jaume Collet-Serra who first made House of Wax.
 Interestingly, Orphan is co-produced by Appian Way, the production company of no less than Leonardo DiCaprio who is also listed as a co-producer.

 Orphan – not related or to be confused with the recent Spanish ghost story The Orphanage (2007) – is a variant on the well-worn psycho-thriller standard of the evil psycho child.
-The first film to feature such was the classic The Bad Seed (1956) and the theme has featured in other efforts like The Godsend (1980), Bloody Birthday (1981), Mikey (1992), The Good Son (1993), Relative Fear (1994), Daddy’s Girl (1996), Joshua (2007), Case 39 (2009), which came out only two weeks before Orphan where I live, We Need to Talk About Kevin (2011) and The Boy (2015).
+The first film to feature such was the classic The Bad Seed (1956) and the theme has featured in other efforts like The Godsend (1980), Bloody Birthday (1981), Mikey (1992), The Good Son (1993), Relative Fear (1994), Daddy’s Girl (1996), Joshua (2007), Case 39 (2009), which came out only two weeks before Orphan where I live, We Need to Talk About Kevin (2011), The Boy (2015) and Better Watch Out (2016).
 Indeed, Isabelle Fuhrman who plays the evil child here was apparently up for the leading roles in both Orphan and Case 39 at one point.
 (For that matter, Vera Farmiga has played the mentally unbalanced mother of a psychopathic child both here and in Joshua).
 To be fair to Orphan, its effective if preposterously contrived twist ending reveals that what we have is not exactly a psycho child film after all – but in all other ways up to that point, it is played as though such were the case.

 Maybe things were ruined by coming from having just seen the fine Case 39, maybe I was expecting more of what Jaume Collet-Sera turned out with the not-too-bad House of Wax and went onto two of Dark Castle’s non-genre thrillers, but I felt heavily disappointed with Orphan.
 A sinking feeling came from the opening moments, where Collet-Sera gives us a scene with Vera Farmiga undergoing a bloody miscarriage-cum-abortion, before pulling back to reveal it is just a dream sequence.
 When a film needs to throw in these false red herring jumps, it signals it does not have much else in its arsenal.
 Everywhere else, Jaume Collet-Sera and his sound effects department are constantly trying to make us jump in our seats with unexpected appearances of things like Peter Sarsgaard’s face in the bathroom mirror, kids abruptly running across the foreground of a shot at the orphanage, a basketball loudly slamming against the wall and so forth.
 All of this only signals a mediocre film attempting to pump its atmosphere up and jangle an audience’s wits where it clearly feels that it cannot do so any other way.